Neutrophil, Basophil & Eosinophil Assays

 Basophils are peripheral blood leukocytes that are generally associated with type 2 immune responses.
 They develop within the bone marrow from blood progenitors and enter circulation as mature cells.
 Like mast cells they express the high affinity IgE receptor, FcεR1 and can be activated by crosslinking of FcεR1-bound IgE-antigen complexes.
 Human basophils are also known to constitutively express human IL-3 receptor α chain (CD123) and CD63 and CD203c upon activation.
 They are potent IL-4 and IL-13 producers and consequently implicated in enhancing or polarizing the adaptive immunity.
 In addition to their protective immune functions, basophils can also induce and exacerbate allergic inflammation when aberrantly activated.
 Allergic disease is a significant public health problem in developed countries but there are limited therapeutic and diagnostic interventions.

-Our basophil assay Services Include:
+Our basophil assay services include:

 The basophil activation test (BAT) has emerged as a useful tool to study allergic disease.
 The effect of stimuli on the activation state and degranulation of isolated peripheral blood basophils is evaluated by flow cytometry.